GoogleCloudPlatform/dataproc-templates/notebooks/README.md

 ### Run notebooks programmatically

-To allow running notebooks programmatically, with parameters, we developed a "parameterize" script, using the papermill lib.
+Alternatively to running the notebook manually, we developed a "parameterize" script, using the papermill lib, to allow running notebooks programmatically from a Python script, with parameters.
 You can see each specific parameters in each notebook type README.

 It is currently available for the following notebooks: